 Taskbar tray icon settings

 Next to the Behaviour tab is Fine-tune where you can modify the appearance of the tray icons the way you can for the taskbar icons under the Position and Style tab.
-You can also toggle on or off app launching and switching animations as well as modify the right-click menu.
-By default, right-clicking on an app icon shows the option to Quit, if the app is running, Remove from favorites, and the app’s own right-click menu.
+You can also toggle on or off app launching and switching animations and modify the right-click menu.
+By default, right-clicking on an app icon shows the option to Quit, if the app is running, Remove from favorites, and the app’s right-click menu.
 You can change this by clicking on the gear icon next to App icon secondary (right-click) menu.

 Finally, you have a Windows-like taskbar on Ubuntu, and don’t forget to check out how you can install XFCE Desktop on your computer.